Maksydenko/theory-of-algorithms/README.md

 <details>
 <summary><b>📋 Specification:</b></summary>

-1. For these tables to implement the algorithms of the gun by these methods.
+1. For a given table, implement search algorithms using the specified methods.

 2. Determine the number of comparisons when performing different algorithms.

 Note: Input arrays of integers contain 500 elements with random numbers with values from 0 to N - 1.
 N = 1000.

 | The purpose of the search                                                            |
 | ------------------------------------------------------------------------------------ |
 | Number of elements from 0 to N - 1 in the array B. Search algorithms: linear, binary |

 </details>

 ### **Control 2.
 Cycles and arrays**